-Students working toward the Certificate in Prosthodontics must pursue the Master of Science or the Doctor of Philosophy in oral science in conjunction with the certificate; see "Graduate Study" below.
+Students working toward the Certificate in Prosthodontics must pursue the Master of Science in oral science in conjunction with the certificate.

 The certificate program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Successful completion of the program satisfies the formal training requirement for eligibility to take the American Board of Prosthodontics certification examination.

-Applicants to the prosthodontics certificate program must meet the admission requirements of the Graduate College.
-They must hold a D.D.S. or a D.M.D. degree from a dental school accredited by the American Dental Association or an equivalent degree.
+Applicants must meet the admission requirements of the Graduate College.
+They must hold a DDS or a DMD degree from a dental school accredited by the American Dental Association or an equivalent degree.